Natural Pearls vs. cultured pearls

 All the pearls you see in jewelry stores, even the most exclusive ones, are cultured pearls.
 Natural pearls are often sold at auction and their price can reach exorbitant figures.

 Natural saltwater pearls on display at the Hong Kong International Jewelry Fair

 The confusion is simple, the expression "Natural Pearl" is wrongly used to clarify that it is not an imitation pearl, but that is not the true meaning of "Natural Pearl".

-The natural pearls o wild they are found by oyster collectors, by chance.
+Our natural pearls o wild they are found by oyster collectors, by chance.
 You have to open about 10.000 oysters to find a natural pearl of decent quality.

 It is this scarcity that gives them their high price, not necessarily their beauty.

-The cultured pearls they are pearls real which are grown inside real oysters or mussels at pearl farms in Japan, Australia, Indonesia, China and many other places, most of them in Asia.
+Our cultured pearls they are pearls real which are grown inside real oysters or mussels at pearl farms in Japan, Australia, Indonesia, China and many other places, most of them in Asia.